sattlerc/hott-reading-course/schedule.md

 # Weekly schedule

+**Terminology**:
+*Reading* below means reading and **digesting** (which typically includes a lot of thinking and processing).
+After properly reading something, you should be comfortable with the material and be able to explain it to someone else.
+The exercises are there to help you and us figure out whether you have reached that level.

 ## Course week 1 (October 30 – November 3)

 Tasks before the weekly meeting:

-* Read and digest the introduction (including "about this book") and Sections 1–3.
+* Read introduction (including "about this book")
-* Do the exercises of Sections 1–3.
+* Read Sections 1–2 and do all the exercises
-  If you are short on time, choose 3 of the 6 exercises in Section 3 to focus on.
+* Read Section 3 and choose and solve 3 of the 6 exercises.

+Let us know on Zulip if the workload is too low or high.
+If you cannot manage timewise, leave Section 3 for later.

 Meeting: TBD